 - Visitors are allowed in the reception area only.
 Visitors are not allowed in the classrooms, student lounge, or clinic floor area. - Only emergency calls are permitted on the business phone.
 Students may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3 Cell phones are not permitted in the school. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - PAUL MITCHELL THE SCHOOL is a smoke-free campus.
-Students who fail to follow this policy will be suspended for a total of three (3) days. - 1 Stealing or taking school or another's personal property is unacceptable.
+Please keep your calls to three (3) minutes or less. - 3 Cell phones are not permitted in the school. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Parisian Beauty Academy, A Paul Mitchell Partner School is a smoke-free campus. - Stealing or taking school or another's personal property is unacceptable.